UniLogin/UniLogin/docs/source/relayer.rst

+.. _relayer:

 Relayer
 =======

 Relayer is a RESTful JSON API server written in node.js and express.js, that allows interacting with wallet contract using meta-transactions.
 Relayer gets signed message and propagates it to the network.
 It pays for transactions and gets the refund from contracts.

 Below are the instructions how to run relayer.